 Mixed signals and how to respond

 Today I want to teach you how to respond to these common (and annoying!) ‘mixed signals’ messages men send.
-The kind where you’re not sure if he’s pulling away, and that generally leaving you stumped as to what to say next.
+The kind where you’re not sure if he’s pulling away, and that generally leaves you stumped as to what to say next.
 We’re going to start with five very specific examples of messages that you may well have received before, and I’m going to show you exactly how to respond.

 (If you want to get to the advice faster you can also watch the video below)

 I want you to pay attention to the context around the messages.
-Some of the responses I’m going to be suggesting for you to send them are little bit sassy and powerful.
+Some of the responses I’m going to be suggesting for you to send are a little bit sassy and powerful.
 But they are appropriate considering the context given.

 All the messages we will be looking at are common messages he might send you when he’s being a bit hot and cold and pulling away.

 Mixed signals number one: “What are you up to later?”

 The context for this is it’s not your boyfriend, it’s not your husband.
 It’s not someone that you are in the flow of dating.
 This is one of those scenarios where you had a great couple of dates.
 In this scenario, he said on your last date: ‘Let’s go for brunch this weekend.
 I’ll organise something.’